The 4 E-commerce Processes Worth Automating

 Does This Replace Shopify or Klaviyo?

-No — we build on top of your existing platform and tools.
-If you have Shopify and Klaviyo, we build automation sequences that connect to both and extend what they already do.
+No — we build on top of what you already have.
+If you are on Shopify and Klaviyo, we extend both.
 If you are running WooCommerce with Postscript for SMS, we connect to those.
-You do not need to migrate, cancel subscriptions, or learn new software.
+No migrations.
+No canceling subscriptions.
+No new platforms to learn.

-The automation layer runs on n8n — an open-source workflow automation tool that connects Shopify or WooCommerce events to email, SMS, Slack, and supplier notifications.
-Nothing is locked inside a proprietary system you cannot access. n8n runs on infrastructure you control, which means your customer data stays in your accounts — not in a third-party SaaS platform with its own data retention policies.
+The automation layer runs on n8n — an open-source workflow tool that connects Shopify or WooCommerce events to email, SMS, Slack, and supplier notifications.
+Nothing is locked inside a proprietary system. n8n runs on infrastructure you control, so your customer data stays in your accounts — not on a third-party platform with its own data retention policies.

-Every automation we build is documented and handed off to you fully.
-If you want to adjust a message, change a delay, or add a new step to the post-purchase sequence — you can do it directly or we can update it for you at our standard hourly rate.
+Every automation is documented and handed off fully.
+If you want to adjust a message, change a delay, or add a step to the post-purchase sequence — you can do it, or we can update it at our standard hourly rate.

 What Delivery Looks Like